Phaze-III/rivm2influxdb/README.md

 available data from 'yesterday' from your sensor but only sends the PM-data (raw and calibrated) to InfluxDB.

-Use -h or --history to bulk fetch all historical data for your sensor Use -a or --all to store all measurements instead of only PM-data
+Use -h or --history to bulk fetch all historical data for your sensor.

+Use -a or --all to store all measurements instead of only PM-data.

 # Additional info